SoCSTech/socsdocs.git.io/Writerside/topics/Asgard.md

 # Asgard

+Asgard is the name for the microservices that build the computing lab experience.

-Asgard is the backend timetabling engine that provides content to [yggdrasil](Yggdrasil.md), it acts as a data aggregator and single point of truth to all display content.
+The main part of it is that it's the backend timetabling engine that provides content to [yggdrasil](Yggdrasil.md), it acts as a data aggregator and single point of truth to all display content.

 More specifically we are using it to combine the data we get from multiple sources such as the UoL Timetable, Internet Calendars, Microsoft Bookings and Manually created events.